eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 ## Potential Challenges (and Mitigation Strategies)

 * **Cost and Access (within Hackathon Rules):** Understand any costs associated with Veo 2 usage and ensure they are permissible within the Hackathon context.
-* **Complexity and Learning Curve:** While aiming for rapid implementation, we need to quickly understand the core functionalities of the Veo 2 API/SDK, keeping in mind any time constraints imposed by the Hackathon rules.
+* **Complexity and Learning Curve:** While aiming for rapid implementation, Eeshvar Das will need to quickly understand the core functionalities of the Veo 2 API/SDK, keeping in mind any time constraints imposed by the Hackathon rules.
 * **Integration Efficiency:** Focus on streamlined integration methods to minimize development time, adhering to the Hackathon's deadlines.

 ## Contributions

-Active contributions focused on rapid and effective integration of Veo 2 for video generation are highly encouraged, **contingent on its permissibility within the Hackathon rules**.
+While currently solo, potential team members are welcome to contribute, contingent on Veo 2's permissibility within the Hackathon rules.
 Please prioritize solutions that can be quickly implemented and demonstrated within the Hackathon timeframe.
 Open issues and focused pull requests are welcome!